 To qualify for SSDI, you must meet the following criteria:

-Individuals meeting these criteria can apply for SSDI benefits to receive essential financial support.
+Individuals meeting these criteria can apply for SSDI benefits to receiving benefits and essential financial support.

 How SSDI Benefits Are Calculated